gongybable/gongybable.github.io/pages/How_To/gradient_descent/index.md

         # error for the probability of class 1 and class 2 is the same
         # so we can calculate error with any one of them
         error = y[i] - pred
-        # The gradient descent step, the error times the gradient times the inputs
+        # The gradient descent step, the error times the inputs
         del_w += error * X[i]
     # Update the weights here.
     W += learn_rate * del_w